biering/qlaster-launch/_posts/2016-06-30-more-about-qlaster.markdown

 - Creating fully customizable streams to organize and control what you want to see
 - Link your account to multiple networks like Twitter, Facebook etc. to get a wide spectrum of data
     - You can use the networks even if you are not directly active there
-- Having an optimal experience on small mobile devices due to space filling visualizations
+- Having an optimal experience on small mobile devices due to space-filling visualizations
-- Interactive visualizations for streams, chat, content sharing etc. to have a modern, productive and fast interface to interact with these information
+- Interactive visualizations for streams, chat, content sharing etc. to have a modern, productive and fast interface to interact with this information
 - Connection to users with the help of email addresses even when they aren't on qlaster

 <!--- An interactive cluster view where you can organize your friends, create events, share content in specific groups and sort and filter the content for what you want to see